Sure it is unwise to grocery shop when you are hungry. To this will I add:

 ‘She talks too slowly,’ I groaned inwardly.
 This will take too long.
 I grabbed a fork and eyed the salads.

 I also spotted the stromboli, my real target.
 Even hunger, however, could not make that sausage appealing.
-Lumps of pale grey globs oozed, and I thought for a moment possibly creeped out of the crust.
+Lumps of pale gray globs oozed, and I thought for a moment possibly crept out of the crust.

 The voice inside my head said, “Pepperoni stromboli, please.”